miluge/miluge/README.md

 ## ⚡ Fun facts

-* I liked to fool Google rankings for fun and profit ( in a company ) and I am still have my certificate for GAiQ :scroll:
+* I liked to fool Google rankings for fun and profit ( in a company ) and I need to renew my certificate for GAiQ :scroll:
 * I worked for a jeweler and still burn, sand, melt, shape my fingers once every week-end :gem:
 * I lived 7 years in Oradea, Romania and planning to go back :heart:
 * I collect sneakers :athletic_shoe: